marianotorrecilla/counter-react-app/README.md

 ## Deployment

-This project has a heroku deploy.
+This example has a heroku deploy.
 You can see it: [https://counter-react-app-example.herokuapp.com/](https://counter-react-app-example.herokuapp.com/)